daormar/debasher/doc/design_doc_webui.md

 # Introduction

-*To be written.* What the web UI is for (building, running and observing DeBasher programs from a browser, without writing the Bash module by hand), who uses it, and what this document covers: the parts of the design that carry an invariant (the program model, the translation between the model and a module, persistence, execution and observation), not the layout of each dialog.
+The web UI lets a person build, run and observe a DeBasher program from a browser, without writing its module by hand: each process is a box on a canvas, each connection an edge between two of them, and the web UI translates the drawing into a module and runs it with the engine's own tools.
+This document describes the parts of its design that carry an invariant: the program model, the translation between the model and a module, the program's directories, and how a program is run and observed.
+It does not describe the layout of each dialog or the look of the canvas.

-It then says how the document is organized: first the design as it is today, then the extension to resident programs, which is designed here before it is built (see "Resident programs in the web UI"), and relies on the design of resident programs in `doc/design_doc_resident.md`.
+**Scope: general and resident programs.** The engine runs two types of program, general and resident (see the Glossary), and the web UI knows only the first one today.
+Every section before "Resident programs in the web UI" describes the design for general programs, and what it says holds for them.
+A resident program, whose design is in `doc/design_doc_resident.md`, follows rules of its own in several places: it is always run by the built-in scheduler, its processes are meant to outlive any browser tab, and it is stopped, snapshotted and reset with tools of its own.
+The section on resident programs says, for each part of the design described before it, whether it applies to resident programs unchanged, changes, or is replaced, and nothing in the earlier sections should be read as holding for resident programs unless that section says so.

+The document is organized as follows.
+The Glossary defines the terms it uses.
+"Architecture" presents the three layers of the web UI and where its state lives.
+"The program model" describes the data that the frontend edits and the backend receives.
+The two sections that follow describe the translation between the model and a module in each direction, and what survives a round trip.
+"Persistence and the program's directories" describes what the web UI keeps on disk, and "Execution and observation" how it runs a program and follows it.
+"Frontend state and the canvas" describes the frontend's own state, and "Guarantees and non-goals" gathers the guarantees stated along the way.
+"Resident programs in the web UI" designs the extension to resident programs before it is built, and "Future work" lists what is known to be missing.

 # Glossary